45H15H/GUI-Automation/monkeytype/README.md

 ## General Information

 Monkeytype is a minimalistic, customisable typing website.
-These projects automates the typing.
+This project automates the typing.
 Just for fun 😁.

 ## Technologies Used